Table of Contents:

 Approved by California lawmakers in 2016, and established by SB 450, the Voter’s Choice Act (VCA) expands voters’ options for how, when and where they cast their ballots.
 The VCA is an optional law which allows counties to decide if they will transition into the new voting model.

 In 2018, five counties pioneered the new law: Madera, Napa, Nevada, Sacramento and San Mateo.
-In 2020, nine additional counties will have a new and modern voting experience under the VCA: Amador, Butte, El Dorado, Fresno, Los Angeles, Mariposa, Orange, Santa Clara, and Tuolumne.
+In 2020, ten additional counties will have a new and modern voting experience under the VCA: Amador, Butte, Calaveras, El Dorado, Fresno, Los Angeles, Mariposa, Orange, Santa Clara, and Tuolumne.

 Why the change?